-COVID-19 has impacted and further disenfranchised many communities, including immigrants, migrants, the elderly, and others.
+COVID-19 continues to impact and further disenfranchise many communities, including immigrants, migrants, the elderly, and others.
 The needs of these communities are complex and solutions require many stakeholders and partners.

 Task Force in Maryland

-The task force also carries out weekly community “no contact” outreach events that offer free food, supplies, masks, hand sanitizer, at home test kits and flu and COVID-19 vaccines, as available.
-They also provide information about, health care, legal services, rental and utilities assistance, and other available services.
+The task force also carries out an average of three community “no contact” outreach events a month that offer free food, supplies, masks, hand sanitizer, at home test kits and flu and COVID-19 vaccines, as available.
+They also provide information about, health care, legal services, rental and utilities assistance, and other available community services.
 The food distribution is supported by specific grants and other supplies are donated.
-Events are held in different neighborhoods and take place outside at schools, parks or community centers.
-The change in venues make them more accessible to different populations.
+Events are held in different neighborhoods within three surrounding counties and take place outside at schools, parks or community centers.
+The change in venues and counties makes the events more accessible to different populations.

-For those delivering health education, health care, and services such as COVID-19 testing, flu shots, vaccines, and health assessments, the task force offers members an opportunity to network with a gathering of community leaders, creating smoother avenues to build trust and reach the community.
-The task force also engages members in segmented workgroups focused on healthcare access and COVID-19 related health information, behavioral health, information sharing, education/childcare, Hispanic/Latino communities, food donation and distribution, language, and housing.
+For those delivering health education, health care, and services such as s vaccines and health assessments, the task force offers members a grassroots opportunity to network with a gathering of community leaders, creating smoother avenues to build trust and reach the community.
+As needed, the task force also engages members in segmented workgroups, who meet separately, focused on healthcare access and COVID-19 related health information, behavioral health, information sharing, education/childcare, Latino/a/x communities, food donation and distribution, language, and housing.

-The task force has not only reached hundreds of community members with needed services and vital supplies such as food, they have also fostered solutions to pressing problems such as supporting immigrant parents navigate a virtual and technologically onerous school system and bringing attention to poor treatment and lack of linguistically- and culturally-appropriate services for community members seeking COVID-19 related health services.
+The task force has not only reached thousands of community members with needed services and vital supplies such as food, they have also fostered solutions to pressing problems such as supporting immigrant parents navigating a virtual and technologically onerous school system and bringing attention to poor treatment and lack of linguistically- and culturally-appropriate services for community members seeking COVID-19 related health services.
 The task force’s unique mediation-led process has allowed issues that might normally arise between communities and state and county institutions during a time of high crisis to be solved peacefully and for relationships and problem-solving strategies to be strengthened.